We are delighted to share the shortlist for this year's MullenLowe NOVA Awards that ranges from the futures of food to the experiences of diaspora.

 Across 14 projects on the shortlist you can explore the breadth and depth of work from this year's graduating students.
 The selection was made by a jury including Tim Marlow, Director of the Design Museum, Kelly Mullen, Global Head of Unilever Entertainment, designer and previous NOVA winner Jahnavi Inniss and Jose Miguel Sokoloff, Global President, MullenLowe Group Creative Council.

 Alongside the first prize, runners up and the Unilever Unstereotype Award, which are decided by the jury, the YourNOVA People's Choice Award is voted for by the public.
-Voting opens on 29 June with the winners will be announced on 14 July.
+Voting is now open (ending 8 July) with the winners will be announced on 14 July.

 Congratulations to this year's shortlisted graduating students:

 Talia Beale, BA Fashion Communication and Promotion – an "art estate" film foregrounding the communities living on housing estates and expanding the types of storytelling situated in those contexts.

 Emily Cornuaud, BA Product and Industrial Design – a baking kit to rethink the relationship between those with dementia and their caregivers.

 Monique Fei, BA Textile Design – reclaiming the word "spinster" and questioning the role of single women through textiles.